vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.7.0 =
+* refactored backend settings
+* Writing error at filter corrected (crop_thumbnails_activat_on_adminpages -> crop_thumbnails_activate_on_adminpages) for compatibility purpose the old name is still working
+* add option to include the plugins javascript files on all admin pages
+* no longer include jcrop style or script

 = 1.6.0 =
 * change crop library (now using https://advanced-cropper.github.io/vue-advanced-cropper)
 * revert php requirements back to 7.4